William Goebel: Kentucky Senate

 In 1887, James William Bryan vacated his seat in the Kentucky Senate to pursue the office of lieutenant governor.
 Goebel decided to seek election to the vacant seat representing Covington.
 He campaigned on the platform of railroad regulation and labor causes.
 Like Stevenson, he insisted on the right of the people to control chartered corporations.
 The Union Labor Party had risen to power in the area with a platform similar to Goebel's.
-However, while Goebel had to stick close to his allies in the Democratic Party, the Union Labor Party courted the votes of both Democrats and Republicans and made the election close, which was decided in Goebel's favor by just 56 votes.
+However, while Goebel had to stick close to his allies in the Democratic Party, the Union Labor Party courted the votes of both Democrats and Republicans and made the election close, which was decided in Goebel's favor by just fifty-six votes.
 He was later sworn in on December 30.

 During his first term as senator, the State Railroad Commission increased to over $3,000,000 (Note: Equivalent to approximately $ in 2020.) tax evaluation on the property of Louisville and Nashville Railroad.
-A proposal from pro-railroad legislators in the Kentucky House of Representatives to abolish Kentucky's Railroad Commission was passed and sent to the Senate.
+A proposal from pro-railroad legislators in the Kentucky House of Representatives to abolish the Railroad Commission was passed and sent to the Senate.
 Cassius Marcellus Clay responded by proposing a committee to investigate lobbying by the railroad industry.
 Goebel served on the committee, which uncovered significant violations by the railroad lobby.
 He also helped defeat the bill to abolish the Railroad Commission in the Senate.
-These actions increased his popularity and he was elected senator unopposed in 1889 for a full term.
-Goebel was well able to broker deals with fellow lawmakers and was equally able and willing to break the deals if a better deal came along.
+These actions increased his popularity, and he was elected senator unopposed in 1889 for a full term.
+Goebel was able to broker deals with fellow lawmakers and was equally willing to break these deals if a better deal came along.
 His tendency to use the state's political machinery to advance his agenda earned him the nickname "William the Conqueror".

-Goebel served as a delegate to Kentucky's fourth constitutional convention in 1890, which produced the current Constitution of Kentucky.
-Despite being a delegate, Goebel showed little interest in participating in the process of creating a new Constitution.
+Goebel served as a delegate to Kentucky's fourth constitutional convention in 1890, which produced the state's current constitution.
+Despite being a delegate, Goebel showed little interest in participating in the process of creating a new state constitution.
 The convention was in session for approximately 250 days, but Goebel was present for approximately only 100 days.
-However, he did secure the inclusion of the Railroad Commission in the new Constitution.
-As a Constitutional entity, the Commission could only be abolished by an amendment ratified by a popular vote.
+However, he did secure the inclusion of the Railroad Commission in the new constitution.
+As a constitutional entity, the Commission could only be abolished by an amendment ratified by a popular vote.
 This effectively protected the Commission from ever being unilaterally dismantled by the General Assembly.
 Klotter wrote, "Goebel used the constitution as a vehicle to enact laws which he had not been able to pass in the more conservative legislature."
 Goebel won another term in 1893 by a three-to-one margin over his Republican opponent.
-By 1894, he had been elected as the President pro tempore of the Kentucky Senate.
+By 1894, he had been elected as the president pro tempore of the Kentucky Senate.